Patrick762/TalkProviders/README.md

-# UnifiTalkProviders
+# TalkProviders
-A list of third party provider configs for Unifi Talk.
+A list of third party provider configs for Talk.

 Feel free to create Pull requests with the configs you found out.